mktange/mktange.github.io/content/posts/tip-plugin-inputparameters/index.md

 date: 2017-03-10
 layout: Post
 tags: Tip MsDynCRM MsDyn365 Plugin
+image: plugin-inputparameters.png
 ---

-Retrieving information from the InputParameters collection from a plugin execution context can be quite cumbersome task.
-The standard approach requires the need to know very specific *magic strings*, and casting of variables to the a specific type.
+Retrieving information from the InputParameters collection from a plugin execution context can be a quite cumbersome task.
+The standard approach requires the need to know very specific *magic strings*, and casting of variables to a specific type.
 This is, in my opinion, not a very good or maintainable approach.

 In my quest to eliminate all uses of *magic strings* and *magic numbers* from my code, I have found a quite simple and neat solution to help with this issue, which I have not seen anyone else use so far.